 Cleanliness is important when you share a bedroom or bathroom with other people.
 Don’t leave dirty dildos all over your shared dorm room and be discreet with throwing out condoms where your roommate doesn’t have to see them.
 Keep your toys clean to avoid any gross smells in your shared space and make sure you have a private place to store them.

 When cleaning toys, try to do it discreetly.
 Don’t do a mass cleansing soak of your three dozen dildos in the tub when your roommate needs to shower before work.
 Also, for the love of god, please don’t boil your anal toys in the communal pasta pot.
-(This was a living nightmare I actually experienced with an uncivilized roommate of mine and I pray no one else has to go through it!)
+(This was a living nightmare I actually experienced with a roommate of mine and I pray no one else has to go through it.)

 If you share a dorm, be sure the room is free of any visible kink toys or anything else that might make your roommate (or their guests) uncomfortable.
 Please don’t put your roommate in a situation where they have to explain the cuffs attached to your bunk bed when their mother comes to visit.